kitled/demo-fasthtml-picocss/docs/main.md

 ### Cursor

-You must use Cursor.
+Consider using Cursor.
 Here's a self-obvious example why.

 It took me three <kbd>Tab</kbd> hits—all of 3 seconds—to get from this